Ms Peggy Tan, Dietitian at Tiong Bahru Community Health Centre breaks down the nutritional content of potatoes and rice.

 Tiong Bahru Community Health Centre.

-How potatoes compare with white rice
+Nutrients in potatoes vs white rice

 Nutrients found in white rice: